 Ducts inherently waste energy, due to leaks and thermal energy loss.
 Mini-splits don’t use ducts to distribute conditioned air, so they don’t risk the same kind of energy loss.

-The connections between a ductless system’s indoor and outdoor units are precise and sealed during the installation, leaving fewer places for mini-split systems to risk air leakage.
-And, since the refrigerant lines that connect the indoor and outdoor units are well-insulated and aren’t as likely to be exposed to unconditioned air, there’s very little potential for thermal loss (when the outside temperature affects how hard the system has to work).
+The connections between a ductless system’s indoor and outdoor units are precise and sealed during the installation, leaving fewer places for mini-split systems to risk energy leakage.
+Since the refrigerant lines that connect the indoor and outdoor units are well-insulated and aren’t as likely to be exposed to unconditioned air, there’s very little potential for thermal loss.

 A ductless system has to produce much less energy, because it’s not making up for air lost to leaky ducts.
 It’s also not wasting energy heating or cooling unoccupied rooms (more on this later).
 This translates to lower energy bills and fewer emissions.